cyverse-archive/Nibblonian/docs/stat.md

     }

 Note that entries in the "paths" map that are directories will include "file-count" and "dir-count" fields, while file entries will not.

+The "share-count" field is provided for both files and directories and lists the number of users that a file is shared with.